 A limited-edition work of art by a former Core Fellow

-Past works have been contributed by Amy Blakemore, Trenton Doyle Hancock, Aaron Parazette, Karyn Olivier, Francesca Fuchs, and Demetrius Oliver This year’s edition is produced by Mark Allen.
+The 2013–14 edition is produced by Sergio Torres-Torres.
+In past years, works have been contributed by Amy Blakemore, Trenton Doyle Hancock, Aaron Parazette, Karyn Olivier, Francesca Fuchs, Demetrius Oliver, and Mark Allen.

 $1,500 individual (FMV $100) or $2,500 couple (FMV $200)